 If you have suffered a motor vehicle accident, an insurance adjuster has probably contacted you about your injuries.
 During this interaction, you may have been asked to sign an authorization releasing your medical records, giving the insurance adjuster the right to access your medical bills and records.
 However, you do not want to give the auto insurance company access to your medical records until you speak with a lawyer first.

 By signing a blanket release, you give an insurance company access to all of your charts, notes, x-rays, etc. This access also includes information unrelated to the accident.
-Your medical records would presumably include any statements you (and potentially anyone who accompanied you for treatment) made to your health care providers in the course of obtaining treatment.
+Your medical records would presumably include any statements you (and potentially anyone who accompanied you for treatment) made to your health care providers in obtaining treatment.

-For a free legal consultation, call (800) 747-3733
+For a free legal consultation 800-747-3733

 Why Insurance Companies Want Your Records

 There are multiple reasons insurers request access to health records during the claims process.